Lifespan: Genroku 1 (1558) to 10/1 of Keichō 5 (1600)

 Bunroku-Keichō Campaign (the Imjin War)

 For the Bunroku-Keichō Campaign that commenced in 1592, Yukinaga and Katō Kiyomasa desired for some years to serve in the vanguard.
 Hideyoshi appointed Yukinaga to serve in the vanguard while Kiyomasa was in the second position.
 During the deployment, he received a splendid black horse from Hideyoshi.
 Hostilities began with an attack on Busan.
-This was followed by string of victories against the Korean army (the Siege of Busan, the Siege of Dongnae, the Battle of Sangju, and the Battle of Chungju) whereupon Yukinaga occupied Hansung (Seoul) prior to Kiyomasa.
+This was followed by a string of victories against the Korean army (the Siege of Busan, the Siege of Dongnae, the Battle of Sangju, and the Battle of Chungju) whereupon Yukinaga occupied Hansung (Seoul) prior to Kiyomasa.
 He then continued to march north to attack Pyongyang in the Battle of Taedong River.
 During these events, Yukinaga frequently sought negotiations with the Korean side to resolve the conflicts, but in each case the Korean side refused or was silent.
 Thereafter, his forces repelled an attack by the Ming army led by Zhu Chengxun, a Chinese general, who aimed to retake Pyongyang.
 In the battles in Pyongyang, among others, his younger brother (Konishi Yoshichirō), his cousin (Konishi Antonio), and a family member named Hibiya Augusto were killed in action but no renowned individuals died.
 Yukinaga called upon the Ming army for peace, and, after a fifty-day armistice and peace negotiations, the two sides finally agreed to a settlement.
 The Korean army then attacked Pyongyang, but this was also repelled.

 With momentum gained by recapturing Pyongyang, Li Rusong led a Ming army of approximately 20,000 troops on a southward advance with the aim of capturing Hansung, but were intercepted by 20,000 Japanese forces under the command of Kobayakawa Takakage.
 In the environs of Hansung, the Japanese forces defeated the Ming army at the Battle of Byeokjegwan.
 During this event, Yukinaga’s forces were stationed in Hansung.
 Having lost their zeal to fight and running short on provisions, the Ming army entered into peace negotiations with the Japanese army.
 Yukinaga, along with Ishida Mitsunari, engaged in the negotiations with the Ming, colluding with the lead negotiator for the Ming, Shen Wei Jing, with the intention of misrepresenting to Hideyoshi that the Ming surrendered while the Ming army would misrepresent to their leaders that Hideyoshi surrendered, and, on that basis, reached a settlement.
-At this time, a retainer of Yukinaga named Naitō Joan traveled as a emissary of the Japanese to the capital of the Ming dynasty in Peking.
+At this time, a retainer of Yukinaga named Naitō Joan traveled as an emissary of the Japanese to the capital of the Ming dynasty in Peking.

 As a result, the representative of the Ming dynasty visited Japan and carrying a golden seal and letter stating that Hideyoshi would be enfeoffed as the sovereign of Japan.
 The bestowing of peerage by imperial edict of the Ming dynasty earlier occurred with Altan Khan of the Tümed, whose given name was Anda, the leader of the Tümed Mongols and de facto ruler of the Right Wing, or western tribes, of the Mongols.
 By this means, the Ming emperor was presenting Hideyoshi with a designated title of king of Japan and seal.
-In addition to the enfeoffment of Hideyoshi, generals from the peace faction including Ukita Hideie, Konishi Yukinaga, Mashita Nagamori, Ishida Mitsunari, and Ōtani Yoshitsugu were recognized as major governor-generals, while Maeda Toshiiem Tokugawa Ieyasu, Uesugi Kagakatsu were recognized as governor-generals.
+In addition to the enfeoffment of Hideyoshi, generals from the peace faction including Ukita Hideie, Konishi Yukinaga, Mashita Nagamori, Ishida Mitsunari, and Ōtani Yoshitsugu were recognized as major governor-generals, while Maeda Toshiie, Tokugawa Ieyasu, Uesugi Kagakatsu were recognized as governor-generals.
 This implied service under the Ming dynasty and no reference was made to the conditions of settlement requested by Hideyoshi.
 At the time this was reported to Hideyoshi, Yukinaga requested the monk charged with conveying the contents of the letter, Saishō Shōda, to misstate the intent, but, instead, Jōtai gave an accurate account to Hideyoshi.
 This resulted in an end to the settlement while Hideyoshi became very upset with Yukinaga who had served as the chief negotiator and ordered that he be killed.
 Through the intermediation of Shōda, Maeda Toshiie, and Yodo-dono, Yukinaga’s life was spared.

 In 1597, Hideyoshi ordered Yukinaga to deploy a second time to the Korean Peninsula for the Keichō Campaign under strict orders to make contributions in battle, in particular, to make amends for the breach of loyalty shown in the previous peace negotiations.
 At the Naval Battle of Shissenryō, he decimated the Korean navy.
 After participating in an attack on Namwon known as the Battle of Namwon Castle, his forces occupied Jeonju and took control of the area in the direction of Jeolla, one of the historical Eight Provinces of Korea during the Kingdom of Joseon in southwestern Korea.
 He then established a base at the Suncheon Japanese Castle.
 This was followed by the Battle of Suncheon Japanese Castle from the end of the ninth month to the beginning of the tenth month in Keichō 3 (1598).
 Prior to the battle, a general of the Ming army named Liu Tei proposed a settlement.
 Yukinaga responded to the offer by departing from the castle, but this was a ploy by the Ming in a bid to capture Yukinaga.
 Owing to a lack of coordination on the side of the Ming, Yukinaga was able to narrowly escape by returning to the castle to hole-up against the enemy forces.
-This led to the commecement of attacks by land and sea from the Ming and Korean armies, but Yukinaga’s forces were able to repel them.
+This led to the commencement of attacks by land and sea from the Ming and Korean armies, but Yukinaga’s forces were able to repel them.
 Thereafter, following the death of Hideyoshi, orders were given to return to Japan, so he negotiated with the Ming army and obtained their consent to enable him to depart Korea.
 However, owing to opposition by Admiral Yi Sunsin, a Korean admiral and military general famed for his victories against the Japanese navy during the period of the Bunroku-Keichō Campaign, a naval blockade ensued that prevented Yukinaga from returning to Japan until he was aided by Shimazu Yoshihiro.

 The battles and developments comprising the Bunroku Campaign are detailed in the diary of Tenkei, a monk who participated in the conflict.